Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Reasons to avoid

-Say goodbye to ladders and say hello to quick sanding of large areas without getting a backache or neck ache.
+Say goodbye to ladders, and say hello to quick sanding of large areas without getting a backache or neck ache.
 This sander head is effectively a standard hand sander without the handle.
 Instead it has a 360 degree omnidirectional swivel bracket that needs to be attached to a telescopic extension pole.
 The larger the extension pole the higher or further you can reach.

 How to choose the best hand sander for wood

 When on the lookout for a hand sander you need to consider what you want to use it for.
-Is it going to just be wood such as doors, and skirting boards?
+Is it going to just be wood such as doors and sanding skirting boards?
 Or are you looking to use it on wooden floors and hard to reach areas?
 And, is it easy to get sandpaper to fit?

 What type of hand sander do I need?